 Do You Want a Wild Animal Pet?
 Oh, Deer!

 Wild animals do not make good pets, as a rule.
-Despite my story of the baby ground squirrel caught in the High Sierras of California, there are too many things that argue against keeping wild pets.
+Despite my childhood experience of catching a baby ground squirrel in the High Sierras of California, there are too many things that argue against keeping wild pets.

 But these neighbors enjoyed seeing the deer feeding near their house, so they brought in grain and commercially made pellet feed for them year round.
 More deer began coming into the immediate area for the free unlimited buffet.